HTTPArchive/almanac.httparchive.org/src/content/en/2022/structured-data.md

 {{ figure_markup(
   image="twitter-meta-tag-usage-by-year-mobile.png",
-  caption="Twitter meta tag usage by year (mobile)", description="Bar chart showing `twitter:card` was used on 35% of mobile websites in 2021 and 38% in 2022, `twitter:title` on 21% and 22% respectively, `twitter:description` on 19% and 20%, `twitter:image` on 11% and 12%, `twitter:site` on 11% and 11%, `twitter:label1` on 7% and 10%, `twitter:data1` on 7% and 10%, `twitter:creator` on 4% and 3%, `twitter:url` on 3% and 3%, `twitter:domain` on 2% and 2%, `twitter:image:src` on 1% and 1%, `twitter:text:title` on 1% and 1%, and finally `twitter:app:id:iphone` was used on 1% of mobile sites in 2021 and 0% in 2022.",
+  caption="Twitter meta tag usage by year (mobile)", description="Bar chart showing `twitter:card` was used on 35% of mobile pages in 2021 and 38% in 2022, `twitter:title` on 21% and 22% respectively, `twitter:description` on 19% and 20%, `twitter:image` on 11% and 12%, `twitter:site` on 11% and 11%, `twitter:label1` on 7% and 10%, `twitter:data1` on 7% and 10%, `twitter:creator` on 4% and 3%, `twitter:url` on 3% and 3%, `twitter:domain` on 2% and 2%, `twitter:image:src` on 1% and 1%, `twitter:text:title` on 1% and 1%, and finally `twitter:app:id:iphone` was used on 1% of mobile pages in 2021 and 0% in 2022.",
   chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRr8oRb8NNs5MbpPpDi7QSsTUTPQL_vxQtQvmn52qGk97gpNhJIHa8VF0x5ZJtWXAFuEbDFZQB6TIuN/pubchart?oid=1993854314&format=interactive",
   sheets_gid="1452747230",
   sql_file="twitter_types.sql",